Jesse's guide to Belgium 🇧🇪

 Brussels

 Brussels (BXL) is by far my favourite city in Belgium.
-It is the capital and around one million people call it home.
-It is a geographically fairly large city and it is bilingual.
+It is the capital and over one million people call it home.
+It is a geographically fairly large city and it is officially bilingual (Dutch and French).
 Brussels is home to many things, such as NATO and the European Union.
 Brussels has a very extensive train network, as well as a metro system, trams, and a lot of buses.
 So, no need to Uber around!
+I have a handy Google maps list with my favourite places to make it easy: https://maps.app.goo.gl/nrEZeBcKP3UiETSG7.

 Major attractions